shown in other instead.

-To run a project using .NET Core click the Play button on the toolbar.
+To run a project, click the Play button on the toolbar.
 This will run an instance of the application in a separate window.

-For the correct display of error messages in Windows, the language for non-Unicode programs should be the same as the current system locale.
+For error messages to be displayed correctly on Windows, the language for non-Unicode programs should be the same as the current system locale.

 Presets of custom run options are available in the list.
 By default, there is a single Default (Debug) preset with the default run options.
 Click the gear icon to configure the current selected preset of custom run options.

 In the window that opens the following run options are available: